Entrepreneurship: Entrepreneurical opportunities

-Economist Joseph Schumpeter (1883–1950) saw the role of the entrepreneur in the economy as "creative destruction"—launching innovations that simultaneously destroy old industries while ushering in new industries and approaches.
-For Schumpeter, the changes and "dynamic disequilibrium brought on by the innovating entrepreneur [were] the norm of a healthy economy".
+The economist Joseph Schumpeter (1883–1950) saw the role of the entrepreneur in the economy as "creative destruction", Which he defined as launching innovations that simultaneously destroy old industries while ushering in new industries and approaches.
+For Schumpeter, the changes and "dynamic economic equilibrium brought on by the innovating entrepreneur [were] the norm of a healthy economy".
 While entrepreneurship is often associated with new, small, for-profit start-ups, entrepreneurial behavior can be seen in small-, medium- and large-sized firms, new and established firms and in for-profit and not-for-profit organizations, including voluntary-sector groups, charitable organizations and government.

 Entrepreneurship may operate within an entrepreneurship ecosystem which often includes: